avalonv/curdle/README.md

 ./cordle.py
 ```

-you can play against the word of the day from the NYT version of Wordle:
+you can play against the word of the day from the NYT version:

 `./cordle.py --daily`